sakhee-17/sakhee-17.github.io/teaching.md

 ---
 ##### INSTRUCTOR: ASSET Summer Program 2019, Education Initiatives, India
 ###### April 2019 - July 2019
-I developed and taught a three-week, introductory, hands-on astrophysics course titled *Shooting for the Stars: Astrophysics and Astronomy* for 22 students in grades 6, 7, 8, and 9 at the ASSET Summer Program in May 2019.
+I developed and taught a three-week, introductory, hands-on astrophysics course titled [*Shooting for the Stars: Astrophysics and Astronomy*](https://www.youtube.com/watch?v=ccy1XVWfThU&list=PL6EJV4-csFcfqxcSSzIUWfnbxWDbAwf4w){:target="_blank"} for 22 students in grades 6, 7, 8, and 9 at the ASSET Summer Program in May 2019.

 ##### Graduate Teaching Assistant Department of Physics and Space Sciences
 ###### August 2017 - December 2017